 - Plant-Based Chick Fil A Sauce

 - Vegan Ranch Dressing

-*The corn muffin recipe was adapted from my no-fail gluten-free vegan skillet cornbread recipe!
+*The corn muffin recipe was adapted from my no-fail vegan cornbread recipe!
 If you love cornbread you have to give it a try!
 For a spicer cornbread, try my vegan jalapeno cornbread.

 - 3/4 cup cornmeal (use gluten-free if needed).

 - 3/4 cup flour (use an all-purpose gluten-free flour mix if needed).